 All cars and light duty trucks sold in the U.S. starting with the 2012 model year have electronic stability control, which along with traction control significantly improves winter driving, especially for RWD vehicles.
 Even so, we've found that all- and four-wheel-drive systems provide superior traction in slippery conditions.

-All-wheel drive (AWD) feeds power to all four wheels.
-It provides maximum forward traction and is especially helpful in wintry conditions and when driving over moderate off-road terrain.
+Like the name implies, all-wheel drive (AWD) feeds power to each corner.
+It provides maximum forward traction during acceleration; it is especially helpful in wintry conditions and when driving over moderate off-road terrain.
+Most AWD systems deliver power primarily to one set of wheels, front or rear; when slippage is detected, power is shifted to the wheels that have the most traction.
 AWD systems are especially helpful in rapidly changing conditions or when driving on a road with intermittent snow and ice.
-Its lightness and compactness makes AWD the system of choice for wagons, some minivans and pickups, and most car-based SUVs.
+It is commonly used for most car-based SUVs, as well as many cars and minivans.
 (See our list of best AWD vehicles.)

-Modern 4WD systems are either full-time, which means they can stay engaged all the time, or automatic, where the vehicle automatically switches between two- and four-wheel-drive mode, depending on the driving conditions.
-Many pickups and some truck-based SUVs, however, have only part-time 4WD systems.
-These require the driver to manually shift between two- and four-wheel drive, which limits the vehicle's ability to provide optimum traction when the road surface suddenly becomes slippery.
+Modern 4WD systems are either full-time, which means they stay engaged; automatic, where the vehicle automatically switches between two- and four-wheel-drive mode; and part-time, which require the driver to manually shift between two- and four-wheel drive.
+Vehicles with a part-time system shouldn’t be driven on dry pavement when in 4WD mode, which could risk damage to the vehicle's drivetrain.

 Aside from serious off-road enthusiasts, most drivers never come close to needing the capability that 4WD systems provide over and above AWD systems.